 Table 3.
-Fields and values for network configuration
+Fields and values for IPv6 network configuration

 Field Value

 Configure this interface?
 Selected

+IPv6 Leave enabled.

+DHCP The default value is enabled.

+Auto-configured IP address The default value is enabled.

+Host name Enter a new value.

 Type of IP address Static

-Host name Enter a new value.
+IP address This is a set IP address obtained from the network administrator.
+Note: To verify that you are using the correct IP address, perform a function 30 on the control panel to show the service processor IP address and port location.

+Default gateway If configuring IP address 2 or 3, enter the default gateway address obtained from the network administrator.

 Domain name Enter a new value.

-IP address This is a set IP address obtained from the network administrator.
-Note: To verify you are using the correct IP address, perform a function 30 on the control panel to show the service processor IP address and port location.

-Subnet mask This is a set subnet mask obtained from the network administrator.